Am I able to take the Challenge Exam at a distance?

 Who doesn't have to consider taking the challenge exam or SPHL 6020?

-Tulane BSPH graduates do not have to take SPHL 6020 or pass the challenge exam because the foundational competencies required in SPHL 6020 have been completed in the undergraduate program.
+Tulane BSPH graduates and combined degree students do not have to take SPHL 6020 or pass the challenge exam because the foundational competencies required in SPHL 6020 have been completed in the undergraduate program.
 The BSPH curriculum has been documented to satisfy the 6020 competencies.

 When do students take the challenge exam?

 Where do students go to take the challenge exam?

-Students with a confirmed registration take the Challenge Exam in the 12th floor computer lab, Tidewater Room 1218.
+Students with a confirmed registration will take the Challenge Exam in the 12th floor computer lab, Tidewater Room 1218 from 1-3pm.

 When do students know their results?